intel/nauta/docs/user-guide/actions/getting_started.md

 ### Utility Scripts

-There are two utility scripts, these are:
+The following are the utility scripts used for the inference process and model verification:

 `mnist_converter_pb.py`

 `mnist_checker.py`

-These are used for inference process and model verification.

 **Note:** Experiment scripts _must be_ written in Python.

 ## Submitting an Experiment

-Launch training experiments with Nauta using the following:
+Launch the training experiments with Nauta using the following:

 **Syntax**: